- Military Basics

 - Consult a manager or mentor if the situation remains unresolved.
 Ask for advice on how to proceed constructively to resolve the issue.

 Your military community makes it easier for you to help your young adult prepare to be a strong employee.
 Reach out to Military OneSource with questions or for additional assistance.
-Call 800-342-9647 or set up a live chat today.
-OCONUS/international?
-View calling options.
+Call 800-342-9647, set up a live chat or view overseas calling options.